ComputelessComputer/gameshield/docs/guide/games/snake.md

 ---
 layout: doc
 title: Snake Game
-description: Pattern-based challenge where players control a snake to collect specific items
+description: Pattern Completion Challenge where players control a snake to collect specific items
 ---

 # Snake Game

-A pattern-based challenge where players control a snake to collect specific items in sequence, testing spatial awareness and planning.
+A pattern completion challenge where players control a snake to collect specific items while avoiding others.
+This game tests spatial awareness, decision-making, and precise control.

 ## Game Mechanics
 - Navigate the snake through a grid
-- Collect items in a specific order
+- Collect the target food items (e.g., apples)
+- Avoid the forbidden food items (e.g., bananas)
-- Avoid colliding with walls and snake body
+- Avoid colliding with walls, obstacles, and the snake's own body
-- Complete the pattern within time limit
+- Collect the required number of target items to verify

 ## Configuration